AvailLang/Avail/samples/sample-project/README.md

 in the task group, `avail`.
 Delete the `avail` directory and run `initializeAvail` to simulate setting up the Avail project from scratch.

+### Avail Gradle Plugin Note
+At the time of writing this, the Avail Gradle Plugin has yet to be made accessible from Gradle's repository.
+Additionally, the Avail libraries are not yet available on Maven Central.
+Until such time as these become published publicly, users of this should publish Avail to Maven Local and then publish the Avail Gradle Plugin to Maven Local.

 RUNNING
 --------------------------------------------------------------------------------
 Use the Avail Gradle task, `printAvailConfig` in the task group, `avail` to